-As of June 30, 2014, we were owed \$35,406 from GSV Capital Service Company, LLC, for the prepayment of overhead expenses as well as California Franchise Board fees.
-In addition as of June 30, 2014, we owed GSV Asset Management \$9,647, which relates to the reimbursement of expenses paid for by GSV Asset Management that were the responsibility of the Company.
+As of June 30, 2013, we were owed \$2,606 from GSV Asset Management for reimbursement of expenses paid for by us that were the responsibility of GSV Asset Management.

+In addition as of June 30, 2013, we owed GSV Asset Management \$438,848, of which \$415,459 relates to accrued management fees, and \$20,783 is for reimbursement of expenses paid for by GSV Asset Management that were the responsibility of the Company.

-As of December 31, 2013, we were owed \$3,039 from GSV Capital Service Company, LLC for reimbursement of expenses paid for by us that were the responsibility of GSV Asset Management.
-In addition as of December 31, 2013, we owed GSV Asset Management \$563,978, which relates to the reimbursement of expenses paid for by GSV Asset Management that were the responsibility of the Company.
+As of June 30, 2012, we were owed \$5,901 from GSV Asset Management for reimbursement of legal fees paid for by us that were the responsibility of GSV Asset Management.

+In addition as of June 30, 2012, we owed GSV Asset Management \$17,159 for reimbursement of travel-related and other expenses.
+We owed certain officers and directors \$12,717 in reimbursements for travel-related and other expenses.

 We entered into an Administration Agreement with GSV Capital Service Company (the "Administration Agreement") to provide administrative services, including furnishing us with office facilities, equipment, clerical, bookkeeping services and other administrative services, in connection with our initial public offering.
 We reimburse GSV Capital Service Company an allocable portion of overhead and other expenses in performing its obligations under the Administration Agreement.
-There were \$929,701 and \$1,838,233 in such costs incurred under the Administration Agreement for the three and six months ended June 30, 2014, respectively.
 There were \$709,885 and \$1,597,869 in such costs incurred under the Administration Agreement for the three and six months ended June 30, 2013, respectively.
+There were \$602,201 and \$947,795 in such costs incurred under the Administration Agreement for the three and six months ended June 30, 2012, respectively.

 We also adopted a Code of Ethics which applies to, among others, our senior officers, including our Chief Executive Officer and Chief Financial Officer, as well as all of our officers, directors and employees.
 Our Code of Ethics requires that all employees and directors avoid any conflict, or the appearance of a conflict, between an individual's personal interests and our interests.
 Pursuant to our Code of Ethics, each employee and director must disclose any conflicts of interest, or actions or relationships that might give rise to a conflict, to our Chief Compliance Officer.
-Our board of directors is charged with approving any waivers under our Code of Ethics.
-As required by the NASDAQ corporate governance listing standards, the Audit Committee of our board of directors is also required to review and approve any transactions with related parties (as such term is defined in Item 404 of Regulation S-K).
+Our Board of Directors is charged with approving any waivers under our Code of Ethics.
+As required by the NASDAQ corporate governance listing standards, the Audit Committee of our Board of Directors is also required to review and approve any transactions with related parties (as such term is defined in Item 404 of Regulation S-K).